zetalex/DPB2_App/README.md

 # Introduction:TFG Objectives
 It is well known that telecommunications have played a pivotal role in the course of society since its emergence, being a discipline that nowadays is necessary in almost everywhere, whether for 2-person telephone communication or for military applications.

-The field of telecommunications encompasses several branches of knowledge, one of them being electronic systems, where I sepcialize.
+The field of telecommunications encompasses several branches of knowledge, one of them being electronic systems, where I specialize.
 Therefore, this Final Degree Thesis of the Degree in Telecommunication Technologies and Services Engineering is a clear evidence of the importance of electronic systems in the advancement of human beings to explore and investigate the behaviour of the universe in all of its aspects.

 This Final Degree Thesis is part of the Hyper-Kamiokande (HKK) project, which will be described in more detail in the following sections.
 It is a massive global project that started in 2018 with around 300 researchers from 15 different countries, and over time the number has grown, which means that project coordination is crucial in the development of the whole project.